 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the University.
 Staff costs includes compensation paid to key management personnel.
 Compensation consists of salary and benefits, including any employer's pension contribution.
 The Key Management Personnel in the University are members of the Senior Management Team.

-2018 2017

-£'000 £'000
+In 2019 there were 14 serving members of the management team (2018: 13).

-Key management personnel compensation 1,502 1,660
+2019 £'000 2018 £'000 Key management personnel compensation 1,472 1,502